Boiling-point elevation: Explanation

 The change in chemical potential of a solvent when a solute is added explains why boiling point elevation takes place.

 The boiling point elevation is a colligative property, which means that boiling point elevation is dependent on the number of dissolved particles but not their identity.
 It is an effect of the dilution of the solvent in the presence of a solute.
 It is a phenomenon that happens for all solutes in all solutions, even in ideal solutions, and does not depend on any specific solute–solvent interactions.
-The boiling point elevation happens both when the solute is an electrolyte, such as various salts, and a nonelectrolyte.
+The boiling point elevation happens both when the solute is an electrolyte, such as various salts, or a nonelectrolyte.
 In thermodynamic terms, the origin of the boiling point elevation is entropic and can be explained in terms of the vapor pressure or chemical potential of the solvent.
 In both cases, the explanation depends on the fact that many solutes are only present in the liquid phase and do not enter into the gas phase (except at extremely high temperatures).

 The vapor pressure affects the solute shown by Raoult's Law while the free energy change and chemical potential are shown by Gibbs free energy.
 Most solutes remain in the liquid phase and do not enter the gas phase, except at very high temperatures.

 In terms of vapor pressure, a liquid boils when its vapor pressure equals the surrounding pressure.
-A nonvolatile solute lowers the solvent’s vapor pressure, meaning a higher temperature is needed for the vapor pressure to equalize the surrounding pressure, causing the boiling point to elevate.
+A nonvolatile solute lowers the solvent's vapor pressure, meaning a higher temperature is needed for the vapor pressure to equalize the surrounding pressure, causing the boiling point to elevate.